 Public Policy & Advocacy

-Grantmakers in the Arts holds public policy and advocacy as one of its core funding focus areas and believes one of the most important roles we can serve in benefitting our members and the arts grantmaking community – maximizing the impact our sector can have toward increasing access to the arts and realizing racial justice through the arts – comes by way of our public policy and advocacy work.
+Grantmakers in the Arts holds public policy and advocacy as one of its core funding focus areas and believes one of the most important roles we can serve in benefitting our members and the arts grantmaking community – maximizing the impact our sector can have toward increasing access to the arts and realizing intersectional justice through the arts – comes through our advocacy and funder education on public policy and on supporting advocacy.
 In GIA’s vision for the future, foundations have shifted their foci to increasingly include advocacy and public sector policy and practice.

 1. GIA educates funders about how they can advocate and support both advocacy and lobbying.